Select State

 Texas

-Texas storm claims often involve strict prompt notice requirements, high wind and hail claim volumes, and detailed documentation standards.
-Missing a reporting window or submitting incomplete proof can stall or close a claim without payment.
+Texas storm claims often involve strict notice deadlines and detailed documentation.
+Missing reporting windows or incomplete proof can delay or prevent payment.

 Florida